 - Have your child choose a picture card, then help him or her identify the picture, emphasizing the first sound (e.g., /k/, /k/, key).

 - Ask your child, "Should we keep a ___ (e.g., kite) in the Kindergarten K Kit?"

 - If the picture begins with the /k/ sound, put the picture in the kit.

 - If the picture does not begin with the /k/ sound, set it aside.

-- Have your child decorate the front of the kit with the letter K (and lowercase k).
+- Have your child decorate the front of the kit with the uppercase letter K and lowercase letter k.

 - Take the picture cards out of the kit, read the words on the cards together, and have your child circle the K in each word.

 1. CCSS.ELA-LITERACY.RF.K.1.D: Recognize and name all upper- and lowercase letters in the alphabet.